YellowLineParking/Appy.Configuration/README.md

 ```console
 appy-op --signin <yourorg> <email-address> <secret_key> --vault Development -env QA
 ```

 *Note: make sure to use the Secret Key and not the Master Password*

-You can get these data from your 1Password Desktop or Mobile App account details.
+You can get these data from your profile on the 1Password website.

 Then, it will ask for your Master Password.